Gladioul/Renpy_ollama_local_AI_configuration/README.md

 -Add the chance to input personality to the prompts

 -Explain that is not necesary to use ollam via cmd

+-Add a diaologue function for multiple characters controlled by the model talk between them ¿Other repo?

 -¿Logo for the repo?